Last updated on October 29, 2022

 48 + 65 + 24 + 30 = 167

 Obviously, at the start, the same count applies for the white checkers.

 Next, let’s take a look at a pip count for a game in progress.
-This is photograph taken from one the last live Deluxe Backgammon session before the Covid-19 lockdown.
+This is a photograph taken from one the last live Deluxe Backgammon sessions before the Covid-19 lockdown.
 Black has just rolled and managed to escape a checker from the 13-point to the bar point.
 Ideally, white wants to roll a double 6, 4 or 3 to escape their back checkers and race home.
 The first thing you will note here is that there are no numbers printed on the board, you will need to work that out on your own.

 Looking at the white checkers: